LukasVik/bashrc/README.md

 # bashrc
-Useful commands, mainly for workin with git.
+Useful commands, mainly for working with git.

 ## Usage
 Checkout the repo and copy .bashrc to your $HOME.